 I don’t let toddlers help sort or handle the laundry when it is dirty.
 They don’t get to help until after the wash cycle.

 I take the clothes out of the washing machine and place them into a laundry basket and the helper puts the clothes into the dryer and closes the door.

-This seemingly simple laundry activity is packed with beneficial learning far beyond just learning how to do chores for kids.
+This seemingly simple laundry activity is packed with beneficial learning far beyond just learning how to do chores.